Autodesk/maya-hydra/doc/selectionHighlightingArchitecture.md

 - **Plugin data scene index**: provided by plugin.
     - Injects plugin data into Hydra
 - **Plugin selection highlighting scene index**: provided by plugin.
+    - Has a pointer to a read-only view of the Hydra selection.
     - Processes dirty selection notifications to dirty the appropriate prim(s) in plugin data, including hierarchical selection highlighting
     - Adds required geometry or data sources to implement selection highlighting

-### New Scene Index Mixin Interface Base Classes
+### New Scene Index Mixin Interface Base Class

-The Flow Viewport library has two new mixin interface classes:
+The Flow Viewport library has a new mixin interface class:

 - **Path Interface**: so that the builtin selection scene index can query plugins to translate selected object application paths to selected Hydra prim paths.
 The plugin provides the concrete implementation of this interface.
-- **Selection Interface**: so that the plugin selection highlighting scene indices can query the selection scene index for selected object status.
-  Plugins provide a pass-through implementation, and the selection scene index provides the implementation.

 ### Implementation Classes

 - **Wireframe selection highlighting scene index**:
     - Uses Hydra HdRepr to add wireframe representation to selected objects *and their descendants*.
-    - Requires selected ancestor query from selection interface.
+    - Requires selected ancestor query from selection.
     - Dirties descendants on selection dirty.
 - **Render index proxy**:
     - Provides encapsulated access to the builtin Flow Viewport merging scene